fanlidublin/DaysInDublin/Daily_Proverb.md

 - One's destination is never a place but rather a new way of looking at things.
 Henry Miller

--There is no passion to be found playing small, in settling for a life that is less than the one you are capable of living.
+- There is no passion to be found playing small, in settling for a life that is less than the one you are capable of living.
 Nelson Mandela

+- What are the most powerful words in the universe?
+The ones you use to talk to yourself.
+Karen Salmansohn